cjspurgeon/Outcomes-Prep/P01-Introduction/content.md

 In term 3 you'll work one on one with your coach to and introspect on what jobs might be a good fit for you?
 What industries interest you?
 What are your "must have's" for roles?

-### Term 4: Two Day Bootcamp: Resume, LinkedIn, Interview
+### Term 4: Resume, LinkedIn, Interview
-We'll start term 4 with a two day Outcomes Bootcamp.
+We'll develop these in this class.
 You'll leave these days with an A+ resume, LinkedIn, and to tell your career story in a provocative, engaging way.

-### Term 5: Two Day Bootcamp: Cover Letter, Application
+### Term 5: Cover Letter, Application
 Term 5 will begin with a two day workshop on cover letters, finding companies, and applying.
 We'll also show how to get warm introductions to people in companies.
 You'll spend the rest of the term applying to companies.

 ## Life Long Skills